xeago/gradblog/graduation/status-reports.md

 These reports contain a fortnightly summary of the activities and their results, according to my [performance plan — PI05](performance-plan.html#ref-PI05).

+# 2012-11-01 — Woah, I'm late!
+Implementing the design has gone good. <small>Ruby proves to be an amazing tool</small>.
+I didn't manage to write about the end-clause of my graduation, unfortunately.
+I do want this done before the 60% mark.
+While implementing the design I felt my knowledge of the [elasticsearch query language][Query-DSL] was severely lacking.
+Therefore I devoted time this.

+It may seem I didn't get much done this time-frame; I can't argue against it.
+I however feel that the time was well-spent.
+I had (and at the time of writing still have) an injury to my right thumb which limits my typing.
+But I have also been procrastinating implementing stuff because the query language was awesome.

 # 2012-10-08 — Video conference
 <small>This is just a quick update.</small>
 In this video conference we talked about my current progress and how to continue.
 We iterated over the [performance plan].
 A lot of details regarding my graduation were made clear today.
 Two examples are the fact that there is no end-clause defined (in my assignment), aswell as the issues regarding the date of my graduation at school.